aliawan01/BridgeStrikeSensorRecording/README.md

 Once you've built these libraries then please put all of the libraries and header files produced from MSCL into the `MSCL` folder and the same for boost under the `boost` folder.

-You can then run `build.sh` and hopefully it will make some binaries!
+You can then run `build.sh` and hopefully it will output some binaries!

 ## Running
 After building the project: